create3000/x_ite/docs/_posts/reference/script-node-authoring-interface.md

 ## Accessing Fields

-The initializeOnly, inputOnly, outputOnly, and inputOutput fields of a Script node are accessible from its ECMAScript functions.
+The `initializeOnly`, `inputOnly`, `outputOnly`, and `inputOutput` fields of a Script node are accessible from its ECMAScript functions.
 As in all other nodes the fields are accessible only within the Script.
-The Script's inputOnly fields can be routed to and its outputOnly fields can be routed from.
-Another Script node with a pointer to this node can access its inputOnly fields and outputOnly fields just like any other node.
+The Script's `inputOnly` fields can be routed to and its `outputOnly` fields can be routed from.
+Another Script node with a pointer to this node can access its `inputOnly` fields and `outputOnly` fields just like any other node.

 ### Accessing initializeOnly and outputOnly Fields of the Script

 Fields defined in the Script node are available to the script by using its name.
 It's value can be read or written.
-This value is persistent across function calls. outputOnly fields defined in the script node can also be read.
+This value is persistent across function calls. `outputOnly` fields defined in the script node can also be read.
 The value is the last value sent.

 ### Accessing initializeOnly and outputOnly Fields of Other Nodes

-The script can access any inputOutput, inputOnly or outputOnly fields of any node to which it has a pointer:
+The script can access any `inputOutput`, `inputOnly` or `outputOnly` fields of any node to which it has a pointer:

 ```vrml
 DEF SomeNode Transform { }